-Eric Clapton, who turns 72 today, performed at Madison Square Garden last week during his limited tour of the U.S. Naturally, that got us listening to a bunch of the guitarist’s tracks from the past 50-plus years, including Derek and the Dominos’ 1970 album, Layla and Other Assorted Love Songs.
+Recently, we found ourselves listening to a bunch of Eric Clapton's tracks from the past 50-plus years, including Derek and the Dominos’ 1970 album, Layla and Other Assorted Love Songs.

 That, in turn, led us to dig up this fascinating clip containing the isolated guitar and vocal tracks from that album’s title cut, “Layla.”